team-plain/go-sdk/README.md

 # go-sdk
 This is the Go SDK for Plain's Core GraphQL API.

+This repository will, in future, be the home for a Go SDK for Plain's GraphQL API.

-It is not complete yet with all the types we support in our API, but it provides all the types one needs in order to implement a customer cards API ([more info](https://www.plain.com/docs/customer-cards)).
+Currently this only provides all the types one needs in order to implement a customer cards API ([more info](https://www.plain.com/docs/customer-cards)).

 There is also an example Go http server, implementing a customer card endpoint in [examples/customercards](/examples/customercards).